-The hotel where Ted Bundy murdered Lynette Culver
+The hotel where Lynette Culver was murdered

 This is the hotel where serial killer Ted Bundy murdered 12-year-old Lynette Dawn Culver.